Rarotonga, Cook Islands

 No matter where you roam during your Rarotonga holiday, from the lively market of Avarua to the laid-back beach cafés of Muri Beach, you'll find welcoming people, a living culture that embraces past and present, and natural scenery that's off-the-scale beautiful.

 About our flights to Rarotonga

 Rarotonga is the main island of the Cook Islands, a group of islands and atolls in the South Pacific.
-We fly to Rarotonga non-stop from Auckland several times every week.
+We fly to Rarotonga non-stop from Auckland.
 Connections across our domestic network make it easy to access flights to Rarotonga from anywhere in New Zealand.

 The scheduled Auckland to Rarotonga flight time is just under four hours.
 The flight crosses the international dateline, so when you're planning a trip to Rarotonga remember you'll arrive the day before you depart.
 On the return Rarotonga to Auckland flights, you'll arrive the day after you depart Rarotonga.